simsong/bulk_extractor/doc/announce_1.5.md

 * FLAG_NO_STOPLIST and FLAG_NO_ALERTLIST in feature_recorder.h were the same.
 They are now different.

-* FLAG_NO_QUOTE and FLAG_XML in feature_recorder.h were the same .
+* FLAG_NO_QUOTE and FLAG_XML in feature_recorder.h were the same.
 They are different now.

 * The split wordlists contained utf8 escaped words, rather than pure UTF8.
 It now has pure UTF8.